-- 6.1 The priority is to operate sustainably while fully meeting our legal obligations and in so doing ensure adults, carers and families have access to the information, advice and tools they need to enable them to live ordinary lives, safely and independently, for as long as possible.
-The Council currently supports around 17,000 adults, of which about 9,000 are older people, some 5,000 are people with learning disabilities, over 2,000 are people with physical or sensory impairments and around 800 are people with mental health needs. - 6.2 Operational conditions remain exceptionally challenging with the combined impact of the ongoing pandemic, labour shortages and market fragility being felt across the system as a whole. - 6.3 In practical terms this means that our priority remains ensuring the safety of vulnerable adults and the continuity of the services they depend on.
-Over the last year we have taken a number of urgent decisions that have allowed us to implement a range of measures to support the market and promote continuity of supply.
-It is anticipated that further measures of this sort will be required this year. - 6.4 We have an excellent relationship with our providers, working with them very closely and we are confident that this will continue.
-Together we are
+6.1 The priority is to operate in a manner that is fiscally sustainable while fully meeting our obligations, and in this context, we remain committed to ensuring that we do what is required to keep adults safe.
+We will ensure adults, carers and families have access to the information, advice and tools they need to enable them to live ordinary lives, safely and independently, for as long as possible.
+The Council at any point in time supports around 16,000 adults in long term care, of which about 9,000 are older people, 4,000 are people with learning disabilities and autism, over 2,000 are people with physical or sensory impairments and around 700 are people with mental health needs.
+In addition to those adults, we impact the lives of many other people on a short-term or regular basis.
+This includes people carers, people in reablement, people in receipt of care tech, and people supported into employment, safeguarding activity to keep people safe, as well as support through information and guidance.

-- developing a Market Strategy that recognises the challenging times we are in and sets out our approach to maintaining and developing our market in this context. - 6.5 Against this background it is important that we continue to operate as efficiently as possible to help ensure we can continue to support the most vulnerable in our communities. - 6.6 It is against this challenging background that included within the total net budget of £470.2m (total gross budget is £737.3m) are budget savings proposals of £21.7m (4.6% of the net budget or 2.9% of the gross budget) that need to be made in order to achieve financial sustainability and to accommodate demographic and inflationary pressures in 2022/23. - 6.7 The main areas that will see changes as a result of our budget proposals are set out in the following paragraphs. - (a) Learning Disability The Council aims to support individuals with learning disabilities and/or autism to ensure their needs are being met and to enable them to achieve their outcomes and life aspirations.
-The main vehicle for this is the Meaningful Lives Matter Programme (MLM) which is now in its second year.
+- 6.2 Operational conditions remain exceptionally challenging with the combined impact of the significant demand pressures, labour shortages and market fragility being felt across the system, while at the same time seeking to implement significant reform and prepare for the new CQC inspection regime. - 6.3 In practical terms this means that our priority remains ensuring the safety of vulnerable adults and the continuity of the services they depend on.
+Over the last year we have taken several urgent decisions that have allowed us to implement a range of measures to support the market and promote continuity and adequacy of supply.
+It is anticipated that further measures of this sort will be required in 2023/24. - 6.4 We have an excellent relationship with our providers, working with them very closely and we are confident that this will continue.
+Together we are developing a Market Strategy that recognises the challenging times we are in and sets out our approach to maintaining and developing our market in this context.
+It is not enough to address the needs of today; we must ensure we can meet those of the coming decade. - 6.5 Against this background it is important that we continue to operate as efficiently as possible to help ensure we can continue to support the most vulnerable in our communities. - 6.6 It is against this challenging background that included within the total net budget of £506.4m (total gross budget is £809.8m) are budget savings proposals of £15.5m (3% of the net budget or 2% of the gross budget) that will aid achievement of our financial sustainability goals. - 6.7 The main areas that will see changes because of our budget proposals are set out in the following paragraphs. - (a) Disabilities (Learning, Physical and Sensory) The Council aims to support individuals with learning disabilities and/or autism to ensure their needs are being met and to enable them to achieve their outcomes and life aspirations.
+The main vehicle for this is the Meaningful Lives Matter Programme (MLM) which is now in its third year.